EthanRosenthal/website-source/content/blog/optimal-peanut-butter-and-banana/index.md

 {{% jupyter_cell_end %}}{{% jupyter_cell_start markdown %}}

 Prior to the final step of this ridiculously long pipeline, we have to convert the ellipsoidal slices into _polygons_.
 Technically, the plot above is a discrete set of points and could be considered a polygon.
 To make the problem tractable, though, we reduce the ellipse to a small set of points.
 When I first started working on this problem, I did not know if I was going to be severely limited in how many points I could allot for each slice polygon.
-I'm also somewhat neurotic and worried about the fact that the polygon will necessarily not be the exact same size as the ellipse.
+I'm also somewhat neurotic (a mild understatement) and worried about the fact that the polygon will necessarily not be the exact same size as the ellipse.

-I wanted to figure out the polygon that _circumscribes_ the ellipse.
+To solve this, I wanted to figure out the polygon that _circumscribes_ the ellipse.
 I was surprised to not find any code for this, so I ended up trying to solve it analytically.
 The resulting algebra was pretty gnarly, so there's now a function in `nannernest` that runs [sympy](https://www.sympy.org/en/index.html) and calculates the scaling factors for the major and minor axes based on the number of points in the ellipse polygon.

 Below, I draw the ellipse and the circumscribed polygon for a polygon of 12 points.
 While (by definition) the circumscribed polygon is bigger than the ellipse, the difference is quite small.
 I probably could have just chopped the original ellipse into 12 points without much loss in accuracy.
 In practice, I've been using 30 points which only makes the difference even smaller.
 Also, FWIW, I think that my algebra only works if there are polygon points directly along the x and y axes, so there you go.
 If anybody has a closed form solution to this, I'd love to see it!